 We all know that education in any form opens doors.
 You have more opportunities when you bring more skills to the table and that is especially true with jobs.

-This is especially true in touristic countries like Thailand and France.
+This is especially true in touristic countries like Thailand and and spots in Europe.
 The same goes for the Caribbean in places like the Dominican Republic and Haiti.

 Countries That Speak English Have Better Economies